-References to Microsoft Open Specification documents do not include a publishing year because links are to the latest version of the documents, which are updated frequently.
+References to Microsoft Open Specifications documentation do not include a publishing year because links are to the latest version of the technical documents, which are updated frequently.
 References to other documents include a publishing year when one is available.

 1.2.1 Normative References